NCIP/gdc-docs/docs/API/Users_Guide/Appendix_A_Available_Fields.md

 | annotations.annotation_id |
 | annotations.case_id |
 | annotations.case_submitter_id |
-| annotations.category |  Top level characterization of the annotation
+| annotations.category |  Characterization of the annotation
 | annotations.classification |  Top level classification of the annotation
 | annotations.created_datetime |  A combination of date and time of day in the form [-]CCYY-MM-DDThh:mm:ss[Z|(+|-)hh:mm]
 | annotations.creator |  Name of the person or entity responsible for the creation of the annotation